Updated September 26, 2008 URL is www.tentativetimes.net/dean/faq.html

 How do I register for the car show?

 Good question.
 The car show happens on the James Dean Fairmount Historical Society festival weekend.
 This is always the last FULL weekend in September.
-In 2005 it is Sept 23, 24 and 25th.
-It's good to arrive on Friday if you can.
+In 2010 it is Sept 24, 25 and 26th.
+It’s good to arrive on Friday if you can.
 Otherwise, come Saturday morning.
 This is a huge show and you will want to jockey for position.
-It may be possible to arrive on Sunday early, and still be judged, but I don't know for sure.
+It may be possible to arrive on Sunday early, and still be judged, but I don’t know for sure.
 You must preregister.
 Each car has to drive in under its own steam, no trailering.
 But you can trailer from your home to Fairmount.
-I don't know how you get the forms to register.
-I'll keep checking.

 Where is the David Loehr's James Dean Gallery/Museum